jane/react-whirligig/README.md

 _default: noop_

-A function to be called before the track transitions to a new "active" slide.
+A function to be called before the whirligig transitions to a new "active" slide.
 The function is passed what the new "active" slide index will be.

 ### className:_string_